Ada-Developers-Academy/independent-ai-topics/debugging-w-chatgpt/debugging-w-chatgpt.md

 ```

 We would like assistance from ChatGPT to debug why we're getting a crash when we run the `main` file.
-We could paste just the `main` function into our prompt, but `main` relies on on the imported function `greet_all_dogs` from `dog_actions.py`, which tools like ChatGPT would have no way of knowing about.
+We could paste just the `main` function into our prompt, but `main` relies on on the imported function `greet_all_dogs` from `dog_actions.py`.
+Unless we share the `dog_actions.py` code, tools like ChatGPT would not know about it.

 In this case, by only including the `main` function, we severely limit the tool’s ability to understand the full picture.
 If we want to debug what is happening in the `main` function, then we should include the `main` function definition, as well as the entire `dog_actions.py` file contents in our prompt.